While You're Away

 Brand names and measurements of prescription medications differ and you may have difficulty finding your specific medication while abroad.
 We encourage students with medical conditions to wear a medical alert bracelet or pendant and to research how to replace medications in the host country, if necessary.
 More information about traveling with medication

-Remember that you are subject to the Arizona Board of Regents (ABOR) Student Code of Conduct while participating in an ASU study abroad program and that you represent both ASU and the United States.
+Remember that you are subject to the Arizona Board of Regents (ABOR) Student Code of Conduct while participating in an ASU Global Education program and that you represent both ASU and the United States.